PyCOMPLETE/pypkgexample/README.md

     )
 ```

-## Python bundings to C and Fortran
+## Python bindings to C and Fortran

 In this section we will briefly discuss the examples of python bindings present in the package.